 Overview and content structure of the doctoral training programme

-The overall aim of the doctoral training network is to equip a cohort of DCs with the cutting-edge technical skills necessary to design future net zero carbon combustion systems.
-To achieve this the following training objectives are identified:
+The overall aim of this doctoral training network is to establish a sustainable international training programme which will equip cohorts of DCs with the cutting-edge technical skills necessary to design future net zero carbon combustion systems.
+To achieve this, the following training objectives are identified:

-to develop DCs core research skills in the areas of combustion science, fluid mechanics, and acoustics to the highest international level.
+to develop DCs’ core research skills in the areas of combustion science, fluid mechanics, and acoustics to the highest international level.

+to develop DCs’ core research skills in the areas of Bayesian inference, data assimilation, data-driven methods, adjoint methods, optimization, uncertainty quantification.

-to provide DCs with a wider range of more general scientific training, bolstering transferable skills and aiding career development.
+to provide DCs’ with a wider range of more general scientific training, bolstering transferable skills and aiding career development.

 to include strong multidisciplinary and intersectoral components in the training programme, allowing DCs to work effectively across specialisms and bridge the gap between academic and industrial research.